Neotina cariba

 Neotina cariba is a species of beetle of the family Coccinellidae.
 It is found in Cuba.

 Description

 Adults reach a length of about 1.60 mm.
 They have a piceous head with greenish tint, while the pronotum is piceous with a purplish tint.
 The elytron is reddish orange, while the lateral margin and apical one-third are dark with a purplish tint.

 Etymology

-The species name is a Neolatin noun indicating the Caribbean origin of this species.
+The species name is a Neo-Latin noun indicating the Caribbean origin of this species.